Health Insurance Requirements for International Students

 Requirements for F-1 Students

-You are required to have insurance that covers you for the entire time that you are enrolled at UH.
+You are required to have health insurance that covers you for the entire time that you are enrolled at UH.

 You can submit your insurance for clearance every semester: fall, spring, summer or by a combination of semesters: fall & spring, spring & summer or for the entire year (fall, spring & summer).